StrongKey/FIDO-Server/CONTRIBUTING.md

 ### Do you intend to add a new feature or change an existing one (including documentation)?

 Submit a Feature Request with your change using git [Issues](https://github.com/StrongKey/FIDO-Server/issues) to create the issue.
-Click the NEW ISSUE, then FEATURE REQUEST, completing the form; then start writing code.
+Click NEW ISSUE, then GET STARTED in the row labeled FEATURE REQUEST, completing the form; then start writing code.

 Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.